Q&A Webcast Episode: 24 April 2011

-In this 24 April 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on the basis of manners, brutal honesty, right to legal counsel, government medical insurance, promoting objectivism, the morality of sadism and masochism, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 24 April 2011, I answered questions on the basis of manners, brutal honesty, right to legal counsel, government medical insurance, promoting Objectivism, the morality of sadism and masochism, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Please support my pledge-funded update to Explore Atlas Shrugged!